tu-delft-library/rdm101-book/_sources/modules/module0.md

 <sup>1</sup> The order of the slides in the video is slightly different.
 <sup>2</sup> This lecture will be significantly updated.
 Stay tuned.

+## Assignments
+Each week also includes an assignment <i class="fas fa-rocket"></i> (data flow map: https://doi.org/10.5281/zenodo.6325938) and a virtual class to engage the participants in practice and to discuss the highlights of each module.

+## Background materials
+Parts of the content of this course are based on:<i class="fas fa-book"></i> **Holmstrand, K.F., den Boer, S.P.A., Vlachos, E.Martínez-Lavanchy, P.M., Hansen, K.K.
+(Eds.)
+(2019).
+Research Data Management** (eLearning course). [doi: 10.11581/dtu:00000047](https://www.deic.dk/en/RDMElearn)

+The assignment of this course is based on the ‘Data Flow Kit’ - [https://dataflowtoolkit.dk/](https://dataflowtoolkit.dk/).
+A separate publication of the assignment is found at [https://doi.org/10.5281/zenodo.6325938](https://doi.org/10.5281/zenodo.6325938)